Quiz 3 Study Guide

 Exercises

-Write Python code which will perform each of the following operations on a list named alist.
+Write Python code which will perform each of the following operations on a list named alist

-for and while loops
+and while

-We discussed the while loop, which is similar to for (in that it is a loop) but behaves differently (in that it runs until a condition holds rather than running through a list of values).
+(in that it is a loop) but behaves differently (in that it runs until a condition holds rather than running through a list of values).
 You should understand when it is appropriate to use each kind of loop.
-You should be able to follow the execution of a while loop and identify when it terminates.
+You should be able to follow the execution of a while

 Exercises